amonsat/golang-whois-lib/README.md

 # golang-whois-lib

 golang-whois-lib is light golang module for checking domain's whois without using hardcoded domain zones.
+Lib searching whois info also on reffered servers.
+And caching result for every zones into map.

 ## Installation